 In the bottom row of Figure 12 I explore potential state level determinants of valuations for firms.
 Panel (e) shows the distribution of valuations conditional on unemployment, which is a measure of the economic conditions in the state.
-High unemployment states value a firm promising 2,000 jobs \$3.1M more than a low unemployment state, and this effect grows with firm size.64 A firm promising 10,000 jobs is valued on average \$7.3M higher than a low unemployment state values a firm of the same size.
+High unemployment states value a firm promising 2,000 jobs \$3.1M more than a low unemployment state, and this effect grows with firm size.68 A firm promising 10,000 jobs is valued on average \$7.3M higher than a low unemployment state values a firm of the same size.
 Heterogeneous labor market conditions across states lead higher unemployment states to benefit more, that is, have a larger valuation for, job creation.

 Figure 12 (f) explores the state potential to capture revenue from the firm, specifically via property taxes.
-States that rely heavily on property taxes for revenue value a firm \$14.3B more than state with less property tax collection, suggesting the importance of potential spillovers to property values, and property tax abatements as a component of subsidy size.65
+States that rely heavily on property taxes for revenue value a firm \$14.3B more than state with less property tax collection, suggesting the importance of potential spillovers to property values, and property tax abatements as a component of subsidy size.69

 Lastly, political motivations for winning a firm are potentially creating inefficiencies.
 Figure 12 (g) shows that governors who face re-election value firms creating 2,000 jobs \$3.8M more than their term-limited counterparts.
 The effect decreases with number of jobs, in fact the difference is largest for the smallest number of jobs promised, at \$6.6M.
-This suggests that there are political considerations, such as the effect of publicity of attracting a firm and creating jobs for the state on the chances of re-election, that affect the state subsidy-setting decision, and these considerations dominate when there is more uncertainty about the economic impact of the firm (low direct job creation).66 This finding could also be the result of inexperience; new governors are learning on the job and overestimate the positive benefit of attracting a firm.67
+This suggests that there are political considerations, such as the effect of publicity of attracting a firm and creating jobs for the state on the chances of re-election, that affect the state subsidy-setting decision, and these considerations dominate when there is more uncertainty about the economic impact of the firm (low direct job creation).70 This finding could also

-$^{^{64}}$ I define "high" unemployment as an unemployment rate larger than 7%, and low, as under 5.5%.
+$^{^{68}}$ I define "high" unemployment as an unemployment rate larger than 7%, and low, as under 5.5%.
 The median rate in the sample is 5.5% and the mean is 6%.

-$^{^{65}}$ I define the state as "low" reliance if less than 25% of state and local revenues come from property taxes, and "high" reliance if it is greater than 35%.
+69I define the state as "low" reliance if less than 25% of state and local revenues come from property taxes, and "high" reliance if it is greater than 35%.
 This corresponds to the 25th and 75th percentiles in the data (the median is 30%).
 Future work should explicitly model the spillover effects through property values.

-66One concern is that new governors may enjoy more political support in the legislature than term-limited governors, and therefore, be more likely to get the funds they desire for subsidy deals.
+70One concern is that new governors may enjoy more political support in the legislature than term-limited governors, and therefore, be more likely to get the funds they desire for subsidy deals.
 I do not find that to be the case in the data, at least in terms of party majorities.
 Term-limited governors are in the same party as the majority in the legislature in 52% of state-years, and "new" governors for 54%.